-At the outset of this chapter we consider a range of historical and modern examples of animal research and argue that in a great many cases, including cases from very recent years, animal research is both extremely harmful to animals and extremely beneficial to humans.
-Our purpose in this chapter is to show that relationalism can help make some progress on the difficult question of how to deal with such dilemmas.
+At the outset of this chapter, we consider a range of historical and modern examples of animal research and argue that in a great many cases, including cases from very recent years, animal research is both extremely harmful to animals and extremely beneficial to humans.
+Our purpose in this chapter is to show that relationalism can help make some progress on the difficult question of how to deal with such dilemmas, moving past the stagnating animal welfare/animal rights divisions prominent in current discussions of the ethics of animal research.

-Baruch Brody defends animal research by appealing to the idea that discounting the interests of animals harmed in research is justified because of human scientists' relationships to their fellow human beings and by the interests of many human beings in scientific achievements made possible by harmful animal research; but Brody's idea remains radically undeveloped (Brody 2001, 145-46); cf. (Rossi 2013, 64)).
+Baruch Brody defends animal research by appealing to the idea that discounting the interests of animals harmed in research is justified because of human scientists' relationships to their fellow human beings and by the interests of those human beings in the scientific advances made possible by harmful animal research; but Brody's idea remains radically undeveloped (Brody 2001, 145-46); cf. (Rossi 2013, 64)).
 Some research using animals is intended not to benefit humans, but rather, other animals.
-Brody's proposal seems to do no work at all explaining how such research could be justified.
+Brody's proposal does no work at all in explaining how such research could be justified.
 And even focusing on animal research for human benefit, do scientists really have relationships with all of the humans who stand to benefit from their research?
 If so, what sorts of relationships are they?
-Further, Brody seems to assume that human-human relationships are all that matter in this context.
+Further, Brody seems to assume that humanhuman relationships are all that matter in this context.
 But it is undeniable, on reflection, that scientists have relationships with the animals confined in their laboratories.
 Any relationalist approach in animal ethics cannot myopically focus on human-human relationships without even considering human-animal relationships.